Best patio heaters – tried-and-tested picks for every space and budget

 Where to position a patio heater

 If you're looking to add some warmth to your outdoor dining setup, then a tabletop patio heater can be a versatile addition, especially if you have a smaller patio.
-However, if your outdoor dining table is short on space then a tabletop design might mean too much surface clutter, in which case a freestanding or wall-hung patio heater can be a better bet.
+However, if your outdoor dining table is short on space, a tabletop design might mean too much surface clutter, so a freestanding or wall-hung patio heater can be a better bet.
+A tall, freestanding patio heater is also best for heating a larger outdoor area or gathering.

 You'll want to position wall-mounted outdoor heaters somewhere they'll best distribute heat.
 'When mounting your heater, the general rule of thumb is to ensure it is positioned at least 30cm below a ceiling or away from the corner of a wall,' advises Georgina Read, director of Paving Superstore.
 'However, because all heaters come in different sizes, it’s best to look at the instruction manual to see the specific requirements of your size heater.'